EVELINA1118/GCAP3226AIagents/vibeCoding101/Part4GovEnquiryReflectEssay/HumanAiReport_HONG_KAM_YIN.md

 I now feel better prepared to use AI in public policy or analytics contexts to accelerate routine tasks, while maintaining ethical standards and critical oversight.
 These transferable skills—prompt engineering, validation practices, and policy translation—are relevant for roles in analytics, public administration, and research.

+In addition, the course strengthened my confidence in collaborating with AI systems without over-relying on them.
+I learned how to evaluate the limitations of AI models, question unsupported claims, and identify when manual verification is required.
+Most importantly, I developed a mindset of combining computational efficiency with human analytical judgment.
+This hybrid approach helped me produce work that was more accurate, structured, and aligned with real-world policy requirements.
+I believe these outcomes will continue to shape my future academic and professional development, especially in analytical roles where AI literacy and critical thinking are equally important.

+WORD COUNT: 986